jwinder/music-notes/guitar-key-pattern.md

 | - | - |
 | - | 5 |

-Here are the types of chord associated with each degree:
+Replacing the notes with the type of chord from the major scale, here are the chords corresponding to each note.

 | E   | A |
 |-----|---|